 What Causes Dump Truck Accidents?

 Dump truck accidents are caused by a multitude of reasons, including operator error, mechanical problems, or negligence on the part of another driver.
-We represent truck drivers who get hurt on the job as well as other drivers who get hurt because of a negligent truck driver.
 Some common causes of dump truck crashes include:

 If You or Someone You Know Is Involved in a Dump Truck Accident, Who Is Responsible?

-If you suffer a serious injury in a dump truck accident, you may be able to pursue financial compensation for your medical bills, therapy, lost time from work, and pain and suffering.
+If you suffer a serious injury in a dump truck accident, the financial costs can add up quickly.
+You may be unable to work, facing enormous medical bills, and unknown future treatment.
+If another driver’s negligence caused your accident, you have the right to seek remuneration from the at-fault party or parties.
 First, however, you’ll need to determine who was at fault.
-Responsibility may fall not only on the truck driver, but also on the driver’s employer and/or the dump truck’s owner.
+Responsibility may fall not only on the truck driver but also on the driver’s employer and/or the dump truck’s owner.

 Dump truck accidents, like all trucking accident cases, present unique challenges.
 Dump truck hauling and leasing companies frequently deny responsibility to avoid paying compensation to accident victims.
-When the dump truck is owned by a government agency, the case may be further complicated by “sovereign immunity” rules which alleviate the government’s responsibility as a matter of law.
+When the dump truck is owned by a government agency, the case may be further complicated by “sovereign immunity” rules which protect government entities against potential lawsuits.
 In order to navigate these complex legal hurdles to obtain the full amount that you are entitled to, it is vital that you have an experienced truck accident lawyer on your side.

 Currently, any company that owns a permit for a dump truck bears responsibility for all accidents involving one of their vehicles – regardless of whether the dump truck driver is an employee or independent contractor.

 The truck accident team at Munley Law Personal Injury Attorneys has 60 years of experience holding trucking companies accountable for failures to:

 - Monitor and review dump truck driver safety and performance